JamesIdahosa/Game-Sample/README.md

 # Game-Sample
--Some of the code i have writing in unity when creating my games
+-Some of the code i have written in unity when creating my games